ernichechelski/remote-config-manager/readme.md

 ## Under a hood 🚙

 On every pull request gradle runs tests from the `PullRequestTests` class.
 On every push to the main branch gradle runs tests from the `PushMasterTests`.
 Of cource you can write any additional logic as you want.

+## Example client
+Of course Firebase needs client application to check fully if it works.
+Simple project can be found here: https://github.com/ernichechelski/remote-config-manager-ios-client-example/